HarryHenryGebel/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It provides access to all the data the the <Route> tag would have access to.

 1. How would you explain form validation to someone who has never programmed before?

+It makes sure that everything in the form is in the proper format and filled out correctly.

 1. In 1-2 sentences, define end to end testing.

+It means going down every path a user might to test if the app can respond to all user actions correctly.

 ## Instructions